XRPLF/xrpl-dev-portal/content/concept-checks.md

 * Checks do not tie up any funds.
 The XRP involved in Payment Channels and Escrow cannot be spent until it is redeemed with a claim provided by the sender (Payment Channels), or released by an expiration or crypto-condition (Escrow).

+* You can send XRP to yourself through Escrow.
+You cannot use Checks or Payment Channels to send XRP (or, in the case of Checks, issued currencies) to yourself.

 ***Note:*** The [Checks](reference-amendments.html#checks) amendment changes the expiration behavior of the [OfferCreate transaction](reference-transaction-format.html#offercreate).
 For more information, see [OfferCreate](reference-transaction-format.html#expiration).